Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

 \subsection{Centroid misalignment}

-Thus far our analysis assumes that $B$ is perfectly aligned with an \emph{a priori} known centroid that coincides with the weighted center of the two sources (weighted, for instance, by the relative brightness of each source).
-In practice, however, $B$'s pointing direction may fluctuate about a \textit{true} centroid and/or possess a fixed offset due to practical satellite pointing challenges \cite{Vilnrotter,Farid2007,Madni2021}.
-Fluctuating and fixed centroid misalignment issues negatively impact the achievable $d_{min}$ in a BHD setup.
+Thus far our analysis assumes that $B$ is perfectly aligned with an \emph{a priori} known centroid that coincides with the weighted center of the two sources\footnote{Weighted, for instance, by the relative brightness of each source.}.
+In practice, however, $B$'s pointing direction may fluctuate about a \textit{true} centroid or contain a fixed offset due to practical satellite pointing challenges such as on-board mechanical vibrations \cite{Vilnrotter,Farid2007,Madni2021}.
+Fluctuating and fixed centroid misalignments negatively impacts the achievable $d_{min}$ in a BHD setup.
 Here, we evaluate both sources of misalignment on the ability to achieve super-resolution.